SavvyProgrammer/Open-Farmer/README.md

 then Click run to view the project on your device Recommended android 7.0 and above
 ```
-### This project is only for Nigerians, Please use a Nigerian phone number during the aunthetication
+### This project is only for Nigerians, Please use a Nigerian phone number during the authentication